 o Students may consult the SAS Director to discuss the nature of the complaint, factors to consider, and whether the student, SAS, or both should pursue informal resolution.

 o Students may, within thirty (30) days from the time at which the student knew or could reasonably be expected to have known of the action(s) being grieved, request the SAS Director to look into the matter, pursue resolution, and advise the student as appropriate.
 If the SAS Director does not determine that discrimination or a policy/procedure violation has occurred, the student may choose to continue informal resolution or proceed with a formal grievance.
 If SAS determines that discrimination or a policy/procedure violation has occurred, SAS will pursue the matter on behalf of, or in concert with, the student.
 The SAS Director’s determination is due within sixty (60) days from the time at which the student knew or could reasonably be expected to have known of the action(s) being grieved.

 o Students who have complaints about alleged discrimination or policy/procedure violations by the SAS Director are encouraged to discuss the matter with the Director, but this is not required.
-If the matter remains unresolved, either because a student remains dissatisfied or because the student chooses not to discuss the matter with the Director, the student should contact the Associate Dean for Student Academic Support Services, to whom SAS reports.
+If the matter remains unresolved, either because a student remains dissatisfied or because the student chooses not to discuss the matter with the Director, the student should contact the Senior Assistant Dean for Student Academic Support Services, to whom SAS reports.
 This contact must occur within thirty (30) days from the time at which the student knew or could reasonably be expected to have known of the action(s) being grieved.

 o Attempts to resolve the matter informally should be completed within sixty (60) days from the time at which the student knew or could reasonably be expected to have known of the action(s) being grieved.

 Students who believe that attempts at informal resolution were unsuccessful and/or insufficient, and who remain dissatisfied, may submit a formal grievance to the Office of Institutional Diversity and Equity (IDE).